LakeinLove/Mage-The-Awakening/Chronicles of Darkness/Character Mechanics/Skills/Physical/Drive.md

 ## Description

-_Drive is a broad Skill used for the operation of any motorized vehicle.
+_Drive is a broad [[Skill]] used for the operation of any motorized vehicle.
 It is used for manoeuvring and controlling automobiles, motorcycles, and even boats._
-- It’s assumed that pretty much any modern character can perform basic driving under safe conditions, even without this Skill.
+- It’s assumed that pretty much any modern character can perform basic driving under safe conditions, even without this [[Skill]].
 - However, if a character gets involved in a high-speed chase or tries to elude a tail, Drive is used to determine how well they handle themselves.
-- The Drive Skill is needed when the character is in a dangerous or stressful situation, is trying to do something tricky, or is driving at very high speeds.
+- The Drive [[Skill]] is needed when the character is in a dangerous or stressful situation, is trying to do something tricky, or is driving at very high speeds.
 - If you want your character to be capable of piloting aircraft as well, you need to take the [[Skill Specialty]] in Piloting.
 - A character without the [[Piloting]] Specialty is considered untrained if he attempts to operate a plane or other aircraft.